 The only real issue with the fins is that the straps seem to be a bit tricky and can snap with too much torque put on them.
 The trick to this is to put the fins on in the water as the water makes the strap easier to adjust.

 The only big issue with the U.S. Divers Admiral Set is that the snorkel clip was said to be cheap.
 As a result many of them broke and customers had to find alternatives.
 However, it appears that U.S. Divers fixed this problem with an improved clip.

 - Comes with Mask, Snorkel, Fins and Mesh Bag

-- Semi Dry Snorkel
+- Semi Dry Snorkel with splash guard

 - Short Diving Fins for Speed